 There’s a bottle of Johnson’s Baby powder in Ray’s bedroom.

 There are several toiletries in Will’s bathroom: among them, an Avon bath oil and a Pond’s cream jar on the window sill.
 A couple of words on the Avon bottle: it’s impossible to know what Skin So Soft scented oil it contains, because the same bottle was used for different scents (Elusive, Bird of Paradise, To a Wild Rose and more).

 There’s the Iron Horse shaving mug (with Deep Woods after shave in it) in a bathroom at Tina’s house.

 There’s a bar of Ivory soap in Will Byers’ bathroom.
-Picture source.

 There’s an Avon cologne in the bathroom at Barb’s house.
 It’s unclear what cologne it is, since Avon used the same bottle (the thimble one, in this case) for different scents.
 Elusive, Bird of Paradise and Charisma colognes were all sold in this golden stopper bottle.